noonanj5atwit/Spam_Email_Detector/README.md

 The model got an accuracy of 0.9425 (94.25%) from the unseen data.
 Training it on unseen data reveals the true accuracy of the model.

 ## Discussion:
+The model is really accurate even when it is shown unseen data.
+The reason why the accuracy was so high when training the model is because it is just memorizing whether the email is spam or not.

+### <ins>Model Training</ins>
+The only thing that is trickey when training the model is that it see's the data over and over again.
+That is why the accuracy when training the model was so high and unrealistic.
+The model was just memorizing the patterns and the answers so it would end up getting 100% accuracy on data it's seen.